sfu-discourse-lab/GenderGapTracker/nlp/english/README.md

 The below JSON fields are used:

 #### MongoDB arguments
 Contains the host name, port, username and password for logging into the MongoDB production server.
+We use a trifecta cluster (one primary with two replicas), and the names listed here are aliases pointing to the actual server addresses.

 #### Gender services
 Contains the option flags for the 'Genderize' and 'Gender-API' external services, which can be enabled or disabled depending on the availability of API credits.
-The gender prediction service is hosted on a Flask server accessible on 'localhost' via port 5000.
+It also stores the cache names pointing to all the collections that have name-gender mappings in our MongoDB database.

 #### NLP module
-The NLP modules require static file inputs containing the blocklist words for the author names, custom name patterns (to detect non-standard `PERSON` named entities), and the quote verb allowlist. **Make sure the _absolute_ paths to these files are specified**.
+The NLP modules require static file inputs containing the blocklist words for the author names, custom name patterns (to detect non-standard `PERSON` named entities), and the quote verb allowlist.

 To avoid memory problems in spaCy on very long articles (which could possibly crash the script), we limit the quote extraction and entity gender annotation scripts to a maximum character limit per article of 20,000.